kons-9/shapechangeable-computer/README.md

 # documents
 ## Flit
 Flit consists of 64 bits.
-Flit type is only four types, basic three types, head, body and tail, and errgular one type, nope flit.
+Flit type is only four types, basic three types, head, body and tail, and irregular one type, nope flit.
+A header of flit(packet) that need only head flit begin with H.
+An ack flit (, which header is HAck) is generally sent by the system when it receive a flit.
 Nope flit will used for timing adjustment.

 ### HeadFlit
+HeadFlit id is 0.

 FlitType(2) | LengthOfFlit(6) | Header(8) | SourceId(16) | DestinationId(16) | PacketId(8) | Checksum(8)
 :--:|:--:|:--:|:--:|:--:|:--:|:--: